saborido/Charset-Explorer/README.md

 	5. About MicroHobby CharSets.

+	6. ChangeLog.

+	7. Known bugs.

-	6. Final Notes and Acknowledgments.
+	8. Final Notes and Acknowledgments.

 					1. A not so little introduction: